connor-cliff/Spotify_Analysis/README.md

 # Approach
 Data was extracted and standardised in SQL, analysed in Excel, and visualised in Power BI.

+# Power BI

+**Goal:** Design a dashboard to allow non-technical users to explore trends and compare artist and track performance without writing queries.

+**Functionality**
+- Explore artist performance, track popularity and trends over time using filters, slicers and drill downs.
+- Compare individual artists and tracks to assess which factors are associated with stronger performance.
+- Examine how collaborations and explicit status relate to popularity outcomes.
+- Identify when highly popular tracks tend to be released to inform release timing.

 ## SQL Data Preparation
 The dataset contained 7912 tracks, 2470 artists and 4868 albums which requied a relational schema design to avoid duplications and allow efficient querying.